A-French-PngHash/MinMax/readme.md

 - Two player game.
-- Describable by a list of player positions (and empty places)
+- Describable by a list of player positions (and empty squares)

 ## How to implement
 The GameAbstract class must be inherited from in a new specific class for the game.
 The following methods must be defined :